etijskens/IIp/docs/setup.rst

     remote: Total 67 (delta 10), reused 65 (delta 8), pack-reused 0
     Unpacking objects: 100% (67/67), done.

 (The output may vary as the IIp project is still evolving).
+The ``IIp`` repository contains the documentation you are reading here, as well as the some useful scripts to setup your environment.

 Then, source its ``iip-installs.sh`` script to install some Python packages that we will need for our work and which are not pre-installed on the cluster::